UK Vegan Camp-Out 2018

 • ALL AGES - But under 16's must be accompanied by an adult 18+

 • ARRIVAL/OPENING TIMES - Doors will open at 2pm on Friday 17th August.
 Follow signs for Carpark/Main Entrance, it's the same entrance for those coming by car or on foot.
-Please have your e-tickets up on your smartphone or printed out and ready to show to the people on the door.
-The festival ends at 2pm on the Sunday, so you can't be in past then
+Once you're in the carpark, please get your e-tickets up on your smartphone or printed out and ready to show to the people at the festival entrance.
+The festival ends at 2pm on the Sunday, so you can't be in past then.
+The festival is open 24/7 so you can arrive at any time of the day or night

 • CAR SHARE - If you're not coming by train or bus, car sharing is a good idea, for many reasons - more people can come that can't drive, it's better for the environment, and a cheaper way of getting there and back direct!
 If you have spare seats in your car, or are looking for a ride in your area, please enter your details on a car sharing website we've teamed up with - https://gocarshare.com/festival/vegan-camp-out